DigitalCompactCassette/DCCU/README.md

 > DCCU inputfilename [inputfilename...]

 Every name on the command line is interpreted as an input file name.
-The program automatically generates the output file name by replacing the file name extension of the input file: MPP is converted to MP1 and MP1 is converted to MPP.
+The program automatically generates the output file name by replacing the file name extension of the input file: MPP is converted to MP1 and MP1 is converted to MPP/LVL/TRK.

-#### IMPORTANT: Read the USAGE.md file for important instructions on how to successfully convert a DCC-Studio track to MP1, and import a converted MP1 into DCC-Studio without crashing. ####
+#### Read the [USAGE.md](USAGE.md) file for further instructions. ####